Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: A locally-classical theory that is classically-explainable

 We have defined the ontological model on single system entities, namely pure states, pure effects, and normalised atomic transformations, as well as their multipartite counterparts.
 In App.~\ref{App:MultiVsSingle} we will see how these two views are related, where as an example, in App.~\ref{App:rev-trans-ont}, we use the results established in App.~\ref{App:MultiVsSingle} to formalize reversible transformations of BCT in the ontological model.

-\subsection{Consistency checks}
+\subsubsection{Consistency checks}

-In this section, we aim to discuss whether the ontological model we have constructed for BCT is a consistent one.
-For an ontological model to be deemed consistent, as defined in~\ref{ontological-model}, it must be linear, diagram preserving, probability preserving (or empirically adequate), and determinacy preserving, ensuring that it maps instruments to valid instruments of classical theory, as we explain in the subsequent subsections and prove in App.~\ref{App:Consistency}.
-What we have constructed as the ontological model of BCT is, by definition, a linear map whose action on systems, pure states, pure effects, normalised atomic transformations, and the scalar $1$ has been explicitly defined.
-Hence, to determine whether the constructed ontological model is indeed consistent, we need to verify that it is consistent with linearity and that it satisfies diagram preservation, probability preservation, and determinacy preservation, all of which we will show to hold in what follows.
+In this section, we examine whether the ontological model constructed for BCT is consistent.
+By~\ref{def:ONT}, consistency requires the model to be linear, diagram preserving, probability preserving, or empirically adequate, and determinacy preserving.
+The model we have constructed is defined as a linear map, with its action specified on systems, pure states, pure effects, normalised atomic transformations, and the scalar $1$.
+It remains to verify that this definition is compatible with linearity and that the model satisfies diagram preservation, probability preservation, and determinacy preservation.
+We show these properties in what follows.